Psc (military): United Kingdom

 The practice originated in the British Army where the initials psc appeared in the service lists denoting that the officer had attended the Staff College, Camberley.
 Royal Navy officers who attended the staff course at Royal Naval College, Greenwich and RAF officers who attended the RAF Staff College, Bracknell also used the qualification.
 Since the 1997 amalgamation of staff training officers now receive the letters psc(j) from the Joint Services Command and Staff College as Post Staff College (Joint)(United Kingdom) (psc(j)(UK)) after completing the Advanced Command and Staff Course.
-British officers also receive the letters psc(nation) or psc(j)(nation) from attendance at overseas staff colleges, where the (nation) is substituted for the NATO abbreviation of that country, i,e, attendance at the French 'l'Ecole de Guerre' results in psc(j)(FRA).
+British officers also receive the letters psc(nation) or psc(j)(nation) from attendance at overseas staff colleges, where the (nation) is substituted for the NATO abbreviation of that country, i.e., attendance at the French 'l'Ecole de Guerre' results in psc(j)(FRA).

 Bangladesh

-PSC is used for Bangladeshi Armed Forces officers who have attended the Defence Services Command & Staff College (DSCSC), Bangladesh.The College is well acclaimed internationally as a centre of excellence for study on subjects of contemporary military interest and has so far graduated over 4200 officers including 860+ officers from 70 different countries.
+PSC is used for Bangladesh Armed Forces officers who have attended the Defence Services Command & Staff College (DSCSC), Bangladesh.
+The college is acclaimed internationally as a centre of excellence for study on subjects of contemporary military interest, and has graduated over 5979 officers, including 1300+ officers from 44 different countries.

 India

-Initials psc is used by officers who attended the Defence Services Staff College, Wellington.
+The initials psc are used by officers who attended the Defence Services Staff College, Wellington.

 Pakistan

-In Pakistan initials psc is used by officers who attended the Pakistan Command and Staff College, Quetta.
+In Pakistan the initials psc are used by officers who attended the Pakistan Command and Staff College, Quetta.

 Malaysia

-Officers graduated from the Malaysian Armed Forces Staff College, Kuala Lumpur use the initials psc.
+Officers who graduated from the Malaysian Armed Forces Staff College, Kuala Lumpur use the initials psc.

 Namibia

-Officers who graduate from the Senior Command and Staff Course at the Namibia Command and Staff College use the initials psc.
+Officers who graduated from the Senior Command and Staff Course at the Namibia Command and Staff College use the initials psc.